kwameopareasiedu/react-simple-widgets/docs/list-view.md

 ## Usage

-A complete usage can be found in the [Storybook stories for the form using this widget](../src/list/list-view/index.stories.tsx)
+A complete usage can be found in the [Storybook stories for this widget](../src/list/list-view/index.stories.tsx)